waiyanhein/standalone-auto-complete/README.md

   }
 ]
 ```
-#####To filter the data by using keyword entered in the input catch the keyword with "keyword" field using HTTP Get from server
+#####To filter the data by using keyword entered in the input, catch the keyword with "keyword" field from server using HTTP Get

 #####Catching in PHP
 ```
 $keyword = $_GET['keyword'];
 ```
-#####In asp.net mvc bind the data in action like this
+#####In asp.net mvc, bind the keyword in action like this
 ```
 public JsonResult GetData(string keyword)
 {